-Viral load is a measure of the amount of HIV in a person's blood (usually expressed as copies of the virus per milliliter of blood).
-Having a reduced viral load improves health, and decreases - and can even eliminate - the risk of HIV transmission.
+Viral load is a measure of the amount of HIV in a person's blood.
+Having a reduced viral load improves health, decreases, and can even eliminate, the risk of HIV transmission.
 With effective treatment, viral load drops to levels that are "undetectable."
-Based on the most recent medical evidence, there is no possibility of HIV transmission through sex by someone with an "undetectable" (or "suppressed") viral load.5
+Based on the most recent medical evidence, there is no possibility of HIV transmission through sex by someone with an "undetectable" viral load.

-This has also been summarized in the "Undetectable = Untransmittable" consensus statement.6 This scientific reality was recognized in 2017 by the Council of Chief Medical Officers of Health from across Canada,7 and on World AIDS Day 2018, the Canadian government endorsed "U=U."8
+This has also been summarized in the "Undetectable = Untransmittable" consensus statement.
+This scientific reality was recognized in 2017 by the Council of Chief Medical Officers of Health from across Canada, and on World AIDS Day 2018, the Canadian government endorsed "U=U."

-For the purpose of the criminal law in Canada, a "low" viral load has been defined as a viral load below 1500 copies/ml9 and an "undetectable" (or "suppressed") viral load has been defined as a viral load below 200 copies/ml.10
+For the purpose of the criminal law in Canada, a "low" viral load has been defined as a viral load below 1500 copies/ml and an "undetectable" (or "suppressed") viral load has been defined as a viral load below 200 copies/ml, but these definitions might evolve depending on developments in science.